Granting access to an app running in a Kubernetes cluster

 Specify node health check parameters

-in Managed Service for Kubernetes can run status check requests against a Kubernetes target node group.
+type services in Managed Service for Kubernetes can run status check requests for a target group of Kubernetes nodes.
 Based on the metrics delivered to the service, Managed Service for Kubernetes decides if the nodes are available.

 To enable node health check mode, specify the yandex.cloud/load-balancer-healthcheck-*